 - Once the beets are fork tender, add the hot beets and garlic to the food processor bowl.
 Pulse for up to 30 seconds to combine.
 Leave the lid on the bowl while you begin preparing the pasta.

-- Once the beets have cooled a bit, add the chickpeas to the beet mixture in the food processor and pulse again until smooth, up to a minute, stopping to push down ingredients with a spatula as needed.
+- Add the chickpeas to the beet mixture in the food processor and pulse again until smooth, up to a minute, stopping to push down ingredients with a spatula as needed.
 Add the chopped basil and salt.
 This makes a thick hummus, but you can add water by the tablespoon to thin it out to your liking.

-- Serve the hummus over plated pasta with chopped figs, and basil leaves.
-You can also top with a drizzle of olive oil.
+- Serve the hummus with chopped figs, basil leaves, and a drizzle of olive oil.